sjauijn/kavita-HAOS/DOCS.md

-# Kavita — Home Assistant add-on
+# Kavita — Home Assistant app

-[Kavita](https://www.kavitareader.com/) is a fast, feature rich, cross platform reading server for Comics, Manga, Books and more.

-## Installation

-1. Add this repository to your Home Assistant add-on store.
-2. Install the "Kavita" add-on.
-3. Configure the options below.
-4. Start the add-on.
-5. Open the web UI (see "Open Web UI" button, or `http://<home-assistant-ip>:5000`).
+I maintain this app, along with my other Home Assistant apps, solely for my own use.
+As long as I'm actively using them myself, I'll continue developing and updating them; otherwise, support for apps I no longer need will be discontinued.

-## Configuration
+## Quick Start

 ```yaml
 data_location: /share/kavita